tecladocode/web-dev-bootcamp/curriculum/section06/lectures/07_introduction_to_mongodb/README.md

 ## Feature Sets

-NoSQL databases like MongoDB offer many advantages over their SQL counterparts.
+NoSQL databases like MongoDB offer many advantages[^mongo-features] over their SQL counterparts.
 Here's an overview of the features that aim to give you a glimpse of how MongoDB can make web development easier:

 * The size and contents of each document can be different from each other.
 This flexibility in the data model often leads to faster development cadence.